 The Mental Shift

-Talos assumes the opposite: you should never need to “get in there.”
-The system should be self-describing and self-converging.
+Talos closes the door on purpose.
+The bet is that you should never need to get in there, because the system describes itself and converges on its own.
 If something’s wrong, you fix the config and reapply.
+That sounds rigid.
+It is rigid.
+The rigidity is the feature.